 This week we have 2 employees that work in our customer service/sales department out of the office at a Trade Show.
 This leaves only 4 other employees to man the area.
 That’s where I come in.

 Since my job primarily involves not conversing with customers or vendors and requires me to be on the computer the full day I make the perfect candidate to jump in and help out the customer service sales department while still accomplishing my day to day tasks.

-The day of a Customer Service Rep begins like all of the office employees at 8:15 A.M.
+The day of a Customer Support Rep begins like all of the office employees at 8:15 A.M.
 EST. They spend their morning before we open to customers checking emails from the previous day, processing internet orders that have been placed.
 Having meetings with their superiors.

 Then it happens, the clock hits 9:00 A.M.
 EST and the phones click on.
 Some days this is like the stampede scene in the Lion King, silence and then all of a sudden BAM all the phones are ringing at once.
 Other days there is a steady trickle of phone calls throughout the day.

 The Bigger companies that offer a live chat service on their website most likely have a bunch of different teams doing each different part of a CS representative.
 At Frame USA our team of 6 customer service/sales reps handles it all from live chats, to ordering, to answering shipping questions, and answering billing questions.
 They do however have help from all areas of the building answering some of these questions.

 The same friendly individuals that talk with you over the phones are the same knowledgeable folks answering your questions over live chat.

 In between answering phones and live chatting, customer service reps spend their time entering orders from customers as well as outside sales reps.
 This process although fairly simple can also be challenging, when you have humans entering in orders, you run the risk of human errors happening, for a number to be off resulting in the wrong product being ordered.
 Frame USA has employed a system to prevent these by having all orders checked over by someone other than the person who entered it.